 >>

-one goal, because freedom is one of God’s most important attributes.
+one goal, because freedom is one of His most important attributes.
 God values

 (98e) Thy kingdom come